Mazurevitz/face-recognition-docs/wojciech-mazur-markdown.md

 by manual labor, where for example physical photos were projected onto photomultiplier matrix, then small motors were turned according to illumination \[8\], which is in fact a machine learning approach.
-Since then, we have developed numerous amounts of methods to recognize patterns, that includes faces \[9\].
-We can find approaches that are holistic, hybrid, feature-based, artificial neural networks, fuzzy-based, generic-algorithms based and more \[9\], where variance in implementation can mixing different approaches can also differ.
+Since then, great amounts of methods were developed to recognize patterns, that includes faces \[9\].
+Numerous approaches that are holistic, hybrid, feature-based, artificial neural networks, fuzzy-based, generic-algorithms based and more can be found \[9\], where variance in implementation can mixing different approaches can also differ.
 Some ways of recognition would estimate face position, for instance, to be able to transform image in given space, to obtain more accurate results.